By Kate Orson, Hand in Hand Parent

 12. Reverse Psychology – Roma Norriss, Hand in Hand instructor in Bristol, UK says to her kids – “I'd be SO shocked if some elves came and tidied up this room… I'm just going upstairs for a minute.”
 And then I come back and fall over with surprise.”

 13. Gadgets and Spraying, Anything that involves spraying and my kids are in.
-Also the mini-hoover is a huge hit at the mo.
+Also the mini-hoover is a huge hit at the moment.
 It is all about the gadgets for them, says Hannah Gauri Ma, from Loving Earth Mama, in the UK.

 14. Animate Objects – My daughter is much more likely to put things away if I animate them asking to be tidied up.
 For example when she takes her shoes off and throws them down in the middle of the floor, I pick up the mummy shoe, and say, ”Oh where are my baby shoes, I want them close to me on the shoe rack!”